dennisshevtsov/code-convention/README.md

   }
 }
 ```
-* Do start a comment for a property with *Gets a value that represents*, *Gets/sets a value that represents* or *Gets or sets a value that represents*.
+* Do start a comment for a property with *Gets a value that represents*, *Gets/sets a value that represents* or *Gets or sets a value that represents*, *Gets or sets an object that represents* or *Gets or sets an object that represents*.
 ```csharp
 /// <summary>Represents a base of an entity.</summary>
 public abstract class EntityBase